Amelie Segarra, PhD

 University of California, Davis

 Amelie received a Masters in Engineering Biotechnology at Sup’Biotech Paris, France in 2010, and a PhD in Biological Health at the Southern Brittany University in Vannes, France in 2014.
 She held three postdoctoral positions; First, she was a post-doctoral researcher at the School of Marine and Atmospheric Sciences at Stony Brook University (US) studying microbial dysbiosis and mucosal immunology in bivalves.
 Then she obtained a post-doctoral fellowship at the European Institute for Marine Studies at the Western Brittany University (France) working on organisms’ adaptations to changing environments.
-These opportunities led her to join the University of California, Davis (US), where she conducted studies on environmental toxicology and disease ecology in the aquatic systems, as a post-doctoral researcher in her current lab.
+These opportunities led her to join the University of California, Davis (US), where she conducted studies on environmental toxicology and disease ecology in the aquatic systems, as a post-doctoral researcher.

 As a new member of the Board, Amelie looks forward to help promote science, sharing ideas and expanding her opportunities for collaborations with professionals at the regional level.

 Amelie received a Masters in Engineering Biotechnology at Sup’Biotech Paris, France in 2010, and a PhD in Biological Health at the Southern Brittany University in Vannes, France in 2014.
 She held three postdoctoral positions; First, she was a post-doctoral researcher at the School of Marine and Atmospheric Sciences at Stony Brook University (US) studying microbial dysbiosis and mucosal immunology in bivalves.
 Then she obtained a post-doctoral fellowship at the European Institute for Marine Studies at the Western Brittany University (France) working on organisms’ adaptations to changing environments.
-These opportunities led her to join the University of California, Davis (US), where she conducted studies on environmental toxicology and disease ecology in the aquatic systems, as a post-doctoral researcher in her current lab.
+These opportunities led her to join the University of California, Davis (US), where she conducted studies on environmental toxicology and disease ecology in the aquatic systems, as a post-doctoral researcher.

 As a new member of the Board, Amelie looks forward to help promote science, sharing ideas and expanding her opportunities for collaborations with professionals at the regional level.